pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/google_cloud_platform.md

 If you plan to deploy Pachyderm with its default bundled PostgreSQL instance, read the following and jump to the [deployment section](#6-deploy-pachyderm):

 !!!
 Info
-    When deploying Pachyderm on GCP, your pvs are automatically created and assigned the **default disk size of 50 GBs**.
+    When deploying Pachyderm on GCP, your persistent volumes are automatically created and assigned the **default disk size of 50 GBs**.
 Note that StatefulSets is a default as well .

 !!!
 Warning
     Each persistent disk generally requires a small persistent volume size but **high IOPS (1500)**.
 If you choose to overwrite the default disk size, depending on your disk choice, you may need to oversize the volume significantly to ensure enough IOPS.
 For reference, 1GB should work fine for 1000 commits on 1000 files.
 10GB is often a sufficient starting